cxl-reskit/cxl-reskit/benchmarks/README.md

 -------------------------------------------------------------
 ```

-When running stream_mu with the `--memdev <daxdev>` argument, the memory-under-test is allocated from the DAX device, but all other memory used by the benchmark (code, stacks, local data) is allocated from regular DRAM.
+When running stream_mu with the `--memdev <daxdev>` argument, the memory-under-test is allocated from the DAX device, but all other memory used by the benchmark (code, stacks, local data) is allocated from local DRAM.

 TODO: substitute results from a faster CXL device.

 ## Stressapptest

-TODO: (Jacob) Usage example, comparing a run in regular memory with a run in CXL memory
+TODO: (Jacob) Usage example, comparing a run in local memory with a run in CXL memory

 ## Testing CXL memory via NUMA

-The examples above work when your CXL memory is configured as special purpose (AKA soft reserved) memory - which is mappable via DAX.
+The examples above work when your CXL memory is configured as specific purpose (a.k.a. soft reserved) memory - which is mappable via DAX.
 It is also possible to use CXL memory when it is "online" as a NUMA node.
 (TODO: link to conversion example in tools)

 TODO: Usage examples, showing the following: